Choosing the Right Financial Advisor in 5 Easy Steps

 5. Don’t be afraid to get a second opinion.

-Your IRA, 401(k), or other retirement accounts may be the largest single asset you own.
+Your IRA, 401(k) or other retirement account may be the largest single asset you own.
 If you’re not sure about the advice you’ve been given, don’t be afraid to get a second opinion.
 If an advisor tells you that there’s no need for one, they’re probably not confident in the information and recommendations they provided to you in the first place.